dawarich-app/site/docs/features/family.md

 ## Privacy

-- **Nothing is shared by default.** Every member decides for themselves, and nobody can switch sharing on for someone else.
+- **Invited members start with sharing off.** The Cloud plan owner's sharing starts on when the family is created, but they can turn it off at any time.
+Nobody can switch sharing on for another member.
 - **Live location and history are separate choices.** History is limited to the window you pick and, unless you allow more in the app, to what was recorded after you started sharing.
 - **Timers end on their own.** A 1, 6, 12 or 24-hour share switches itself off.
 - **Asking requires consent.** A location request shares nothing until the other person accepts it.